ravikumarmahalingam/StatementReporter/README.md

 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the `main` method in the `com.cts.StatementProcessorDemo.StatementProcessorDemoApplication` class from your IDE.

 - Download the zip or clone the Git repository.
-- Unzip the zip file (if you downloaded one)
+- Unzip the zip file.
 - Open Command Prompt and Change directory (cd) to folder containing pom.xml
 - Open Eclipse
    - File -> Import -> Existing Maven Project -> Navigate to the folder where you unzipped the zip